72% NTSC or 99% sRGB vs 95% DCI-P3: Best TV Color Gamut?

 Why do we see different colors on different TVs?

-Due to this, the color reproduction will be different on different TVs and you may see the same scene differently on two TVs.
+Due to this, the color reproduction can be different on different TVs and you may see the same scene slightly differently on two TVs, although it is generally a very minute difference.

-Thus, various color gamuts were defined.
-The color gamuts of TVs gradually kept on getting wider as the technology advanced.
+Wider and better color gamuts gradually kept on getting introduced as the technology advanced.

 Rec.
 709, sRGB, Adobe RGB, NTSC, DCI-P3, Rec.
 2020 and Rec.
 2100 are the different color gamuts used by CIE as color standards for various devices.